 Abstract

-Brain Machine Interface (BMI) decoders make it possible to mathematically model (or explain) brain electrical activity and predict, with good accuracy, the task or thought process by a human or other animal.
-Decoders are thus vital to the development of prosthesis, as well as other forms of brain-machine control.
+Brain Machine Interface (BMI) decoders make it possible to mathematically model brain electrical activity in relation to a task or thought process by a human or other animal.
+Decoders are thus vital to the development of prosthetics, as well as other forms of brain-machine control.
 Many efforts today are concerned with decoding brain activity to interpret tasks carried out (or desired to be) by the body’s motor system.
-This research effort looks to build from existing modern BMI decoding research concerned with arm reaching tasks.
-This research effort will analyze four decoders when the neural data presented to them is imperfect or not of a conventional format.
-Specifically, the four decoding algorithms of focus are the classic linear regression, the popular Kalman Filter in both a supervised and unsupervised fashion, and a contemporary choice—the recurrent Exponential-Family Harmonium (rEFH).
-In a recent paper (Makin et al., 2018) these algorithms were evaluated for performance on conventional spike sorted neural datasets, where the rEFH shined as superior.
+This Thesis builds from existing modern BMI decoding research concerned with arm reaching tasks.
+In this project, four decoders will be evaluated when the neural data presented to them is imperfect or not of a conventional format.
+Specifically, the four decoding algorithms of focus are the classic linear regression, the popular Kalman Filter in both a supervised and unsupervised format, and a contemporary choice—the recurrent Exponential-Family Harmonium (rEFH).
+In a recent paper (Makin et al., 2018) these algorithms were evaluated for performance on conventional spike sorted neural datasets, where the rEFH proved superior.
 This paper is interested in pushing that effort a little further and gauging robustness of the decoders.
 That is, quantifying how well they can perform with minimum training (transfer learning); quantifying how well they can perform when the spike sorting process is skipped, and the decoders are fed multi-unit data; and quantifying how well the decoders can cope to electrode channels being dropped at random.